About this course

 1. In order to be considered for entry, applicants must have completed:

-- an undergraduate degree in the discipline of Physiotherapy, Medicine, Exercise Science, Occupational Therapy, Podiatry, Nursing, or another relevant discipline; and
+• an undergraduate degree in the discipline of Physiotherapy, Medicine, Exercise Science, Occupational Therapy or Nursing; and

 Meeting these requirements does not guarantee selection.

 2. In ranking applicants, the Selection Committee will consider:

 • professional work experience.